 More Info... by email

 Atherosclerosis is the medical term used to describe hardening of the arteries.
-A condition that develops in many people, atherosclerosis occurs when plaque begins to build up on the arterial walls of the body.
-Atherosclerosis is a progressive condition that often does not present itself for diagnosis until it affects the health of the body.
+A condition that develops in many people, it occurs when plaque begins to build up on the arterial walls of the body.
+This is a progressive condition that often does not present itself for diagnosis until it affects the health of the body.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!